bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 ```

 Now, we can use this notification channel when we define our alerting policies.
 We'll define alerts for the widgets we created in the dashboard.
-A alerting policy is created with the [`google_monitoring_alert_policy`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/monitoring_alert_policy), like this:
+An alerting policy is created with the [`google_monitoring_alert_policy`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/monitoring_alert_policy), like this:

 ```json
 resource "google_monitoring_alert_policy" "backend_restart_count_alert" {